Rubie-Eurickah/FrontEnd/README.md

-This repository contains all the projects i attempted to replicate from the frontend mentor challanges.
+This repository contains all the projects I attempt to replicate from the front-end mentor challenges.